-Of course you know this, but yet it’s natural that when you have a quiet moment at home, your mind is fills with things you should have said, ideas of what you could have done differently or better, and how you should have better handled a situation with a client.
+Of course, you know this, but yet it’s natural that when you have a quiet moment at home, your mind is filled with things you should have said, ideas of what you could have done differently or better, and how you should have better handled a situation with a client.

 The Stresses of Running a Small Business

 Running your own business, in addition to keeping up with your caseload, is often the most overwhelming part of owning a practice.

 There are just never enough hours in the day!

 Between managing staff, trying to balance the books and working on new ways to market your business to prospective clients, there is just too much to do.
 And in many cases, it may not be your strongest skill set.
 You’re a star with the clinical side of your profession, but you probably have limited training or formal education on how to successfully run a business.

 Over and above your caseload there are always letters to write, accounts overdue, marketing that you should be doing, staff management issues, payroll – and that’s if everything is running according to schedule!